 You may already be familiar with the “mouth-body link,” which is the close relationship between your oral health and your overall health- how one can cause or reflect the other.
 For example: oral health problems can cause health problems like heart disease, but the link goes both ways, as systemic illnesses, like immunodeficiencies, can often appear in the mouth, such as lesions associated with HIV.

-Here are just 4 possible causes of white tongue and what to do about it:
+Here are just four possible causes of white tongue and what to do about it:

 1. Oral Thrush